Code Yellow warning for heavy rains in 7 counties;accentuated atmospheric instability advisory for rest of country

-The National Meteorological Administration (ANM) issued on Tuesday a Code Yellow warning for significant quantities of precipitations in seven counties, valid from Tuesday, 18:00hrs, to Wednesday, 10:00hrs, as well as an accentuated atmospheric instability advisory for the rest of the country, valid on Tuesday, 15:00hrs, until Friday, 10:00hrs.
+The National Meteorological Administration (ANM) issued on Tuesday a Code Yellow warning for significant quantities of precipitations in seven counties, valid from Tuesday, 18:00hrs, to Wednesday, 10:00hrs, as well as an accentuated atmospheric instability advisory for the rest of the country, valid on Tuesday, 15:00hrs, until Friday, 10:00hrs, according to Agerpres.

 According to the meteorologists, the following counties will be under Code Yellow of rains: Mehedinti, Gorj, Valcea, Dolj, Caras Severin, Timis and locally, Hunedoara county, where rainfalls will be reported and, in short intervals or through accumulation, amounts of water that will exceed 25 l / sqm and in restricted areas 40-60 l / mp will be recorded.